Graci98/Project-2/README.md

 * Weighted Average F1-Score: 77% (Weighted average considering class imbalance).

-### Step 4: Feature Importance Analysis:
+### Step 5: Feature Importance Analysis:
-#### Permutation importance reflects how important a feature is for a particular model, it is also model-agnostic; meaning it can be applied to any fitted estimator.
-In our Project we calculated the permutation feature importance for each model to see which features were the most important to that particular model.
+#### Permutation feature importance reflects how important a feature is for a particular model by shuffling its values and determining how this impacts the accuracy score.
+This way of calculating feature importance is also model-agnostic; meaning it can be applied to any fitted estimator.
+The following visualizations show the permutation feature importance for each model:

-##### 1. Logistic Regression
+#### 1. Logistic Regression

  ![Logistic Regression Feature Importance](Images/lr_feature_importance.png)

 ##### The most important feature is PAY_1 the least important feature is MARRIAGE.

-##### 2. Random Forest
+#### 2. Random Forest

  ![Random Forest Feature Importance](Images/rf_feature_importance.png)

 ##### The most important feature is PAY_1 the least important feature is PAY_AMT2.

-* 3. Naive Bayes
+#### 3. Naive Bayes

 ![Naive Bayes Feature Importance](Images/nb_feature_importance.png)

 ##### The most important feature is PAY_1 the least important feature is LIMIT_BAL.

-### Summary Analysis:
+### Step 6: Summary Analysis:

 #### In the project, logistic regression and random forest models both achieved an accuracy score of 0.81, while the Naïve Bayes model scored slightly lower at 0.77.
 The balanced accuracy scores, considering class imbalances, were also comparable across models.

-#### Given the project's goal of minimizing False Negatives, where false negatives are considered the most undesirable outcome, prioritizing high recall becomes crucial.
-Upon examining the classification reports for each model, it is observed that the logistic regression model exhibits the highest recall among the three models.
+These are both useful metrics when looking at the overall predictive power of the models.
+However, we decided that in this situation the false negatives are the most undesirable outcome.
+We would be willing to accept more false positives, in return for reducing the number of false negatives.
+Therefore, a model with high recall is the most important to us.

+##### Logistic Regression:

+True Positives: 521

+False Negatives: 1147

+Recall = 521 / (521+1147) = 0.31

+##### Random Forest:

+True Positives: 595

+False Negatives: 1073

+Recall = 595 / (595+1073) = 0.36

+##### Naïve Bayes:

+True Positives: 911

+False Negatives: 757

+Recall = 911 / (911+757) = 0.55

-#### Therefore, based on the emphasis on minimizing false negatives and prioritizing recall, the Naive Bayes model appears to be the most suitable model for predicting clients who will not default.
+#### Therefore, based on the emphasis on minimizing false negatives and prioritizing recall, the Naive Bayes model appears to be the most suitable model for predicting client default with a recall of 0.55.

 ## Resources:

-### Data Source:
 * Yeh,I-Cheng.
 (2016). default of credit card clients.
 UCI Machine Learning Repository. https://doi.org/10.24432/C55S3H.
 * https://scikit-learn.org/stable/modules/permutation_importance.html#:~:text=The%20permutation%20feature%20importance%20is,model%20depends%20on%20the%20feature.